dpk14/Slogo/README.md

-# slogo
+Design Review
+===
+Author: Daniel Kingsbury

+## Summary
 A user-friendly, graphically-driven IDE allowing juvenile coders to develop programs in SLogo: a simplified version of the Logo language.
 Users can dynamically code a turtle to draw complex geometrical patterns by using existing control structures or developing their own.

-Documentation
-Author: Daniel Kingsbury

-General Structure:
+## General Structure:

 The front end is dominated by the Main class, which initializes and holds instances of all the other visualization elements (such as the root), recognizing user interaction with these elements, updating them as necessary, primarily when the user runs the code he or she has written.